 - identifying next international investors and initiating communication with them right after the first round,

 - updating the business plan with the results of the execution, modifying the plan in case it is necessary,

-- in preparation for the next round of transaction, harmonizing the Founders, existing and new investor’s interest, support in creating a win-win deal structure.
+- preparation for the next round of transaction, harmonizing the Founders’, existing and new investors’ interest, creating a win-win deal structure.